mssgill/hscSphinx/glossary.rst

     CAS
-        See Catalog Archive Server

     Catalog Archive Server
         This term is inherited from SDSS and refers to the online database system which is used by the community as one of the main ways to obtain SDSS data.
-The data available through this system are the output measurements of the sources (right ascension, declination, ugriz magnitudes, etc), but not the images (see :ref:`DAS
+The data available through this system are the output measurements of the sources (right ascension, declination, ugriz magnitudes, etc), but not the images (see :term:`DAS` for that).
-        <gloss_das>` for that).

         .. todo:: perhaps a link here?

     ccd
         A charge-couple device, of course, but also used to refer to data from a CCD in a raw data image or in single-frame data products.
-        See also :ref:`DataId <gloss_dataid>`.
+        See also :term:`DataId`.

     cmodel
         todo